The following is a guest post. If interested in submitting a guest post, please read my

 guest posting policy and then contact me.

-One of the biggest misconceptions out there at the moment is that debts are written off if/when they die.
+One of the biggest misconceptions out there at the moment is that debts (e.g student loans, credit card debts, personal loans) are written off if/when they die.

-You might think that debts are no longer your concern if the worst happens to you, and you’d be right to an extent, but the financial situation you leave behind can have a serious impact on your family.
+You might think that you are no longer responsible for you debts if the worst happens to you, and you’d be right to an extent, but the financial situation you leave behind can have a serious impact on your family.

 This is because creditors (the people or companies you owe money to) reserve the right to make a claim against your estate for any debts owed at the time of your death.

-For someone who has no dependents and no assets (such as money or property) they’ll be nothing for the creditors to take from.
+For someone who has no dependents and no assets (such as money or property) there will be nothing for the creditors to take from.

 However, for a person with their own home it could mean that their loved ones can no longer afford to keep the property on.